microsoft/golazo/docs/index.md

 Golazo keeps teams fast and sane by making work small, visible, collaboratively understood early, and finished with real validation.
-It trades batch size and premature isolation for flow, shared context, and adaptability—yielding fewer surprises, faster merges, and happier engineers even when working in different timezones.
+It trades batch size and premature isolation for flow, shared context, and adaptability, yielding fewer surprises, faster merges, and happier engineers even when working in different timezones.

 <figure>